Apply in Round 1 or Wait till Round 2?

 This is the question that pops into the minds of many candidates.

-In last week’s blog, we talked about the differences between round-based and rolling admissions, and shared a general advice: Apply as EARLY as you can with the BEST possible application.
+In last week’s blog, we talked about the differences between round-based and rolling admissions, and shared some general advice: Apply as EARLY as you can with the BEST possible application.

 However, you may have decided to pursue an MBA later in the application cycle.
 Or, it may have taken you longer than expected to get a competitive GMAT score.

 Should you wait till next year, or should you apply as soon as you can, even if it means applying in later rounds?

 This week, we look at the pros and cons of applying in each MBA application round.

 Round 1 (early in the year for rolling-based admissions)

 Pros: Business schools view early applicants as serious and well-prepared candidates.
 Statistically, your chance of getting admitted early in the application cycle is higher, because you’re only competing with applicants in that round.

 Applying in the first round signals to the business school that it is your top choice; this gives you a better chance for an entrance scholarship.
 And, just in case you don’t get into your top school, applying early gives you an opportunity to apply to other schools in Round 2.